NilsWaldowski/frontend-environment/Readme.md

 * 8-vendor: Vendor css/scss e.g. from jQuery plugins

 ### JS files and folder
-* javascript.js: contains just imports for vendor files and project specific modules (gulp-include handles the inclusion)
+* javascript.js: contains only imports for vendor files and project specific modules (gulp-include handles the inclusion)
 * modules:
     * contains all project specific js files
     * each file should follow the [module design pattern](https://github.com/NilsWaldowski/module-pattern-bootstrap)